James Herriot: Film and television adaptations

 Wight's books have been adapted for film and television, including the 1975 film All Creatures Great and Small, followed by It Shouldn't Happen to a Vet in 1976.

 The BBC produced a television series based on Wight's books titled All Creatures Great and Small, which ran from 1978 to 1980 and 1988–1990; ninety episodes were broadcast altogether.
 Wight was often present on set and hosted gatherings for the cast and crew.
 "After filming we used to go for wonderful evenings in the Wensleydale Heifer with Tim Hardy and Chris Timothy," said Sandy Byrne, wife of the writer of the television series, Johnny Byrne.
 "Alf and Joan would come along.
 It was always immensely exciting.
 We made very good friends with Alf and Joan.
 We saw them several times over the years.
 Alf was still practising then, so his car would be packed with dogs.
 Joan was a very easy, down-to-earth person, I liked her very much.
 We also got to know their children, Jim and Rosie, very well."

 In September 2010, the Gala Theatre in Durham presented the world premier professional stage adaptation of All Creatures Great and Small.

 In 2010, the BBC commissioned the three-part drama Young James Herriot, inspired by Wight's early life and studies in Scotland.
 The series drew on archives and the diaries and case notes which Wight kept during his student days in Glasgow, as well as the biography written by his son.
 The first episode was shown on BBC One on 18 December 2011, and drew six million viewers.
 The BBC announced in April 2012 that the series would not return.
 A book titled Young James Herriot was written by historian and author John Lewis-Stempel to accompany the series.

 A new production of All Creatures Great and Small was produced by Playground Entertainment for Channel 5 in the United Kingdom, and PBS in the United States.
 The production received some funding from Screen Yorkshire.
 Most of the filming was completed in the Yorkshire Dales, including many exteriors in Grassington as the setting for the fictional town of Darrowby.
 The first series, of six episodes and a special Christmas episode, premiered in the UK on Channel 5 on 1 September 2020 and in the US on PBS as part of Masterpiece on 10 January 2021.
-All Creatures Great and Small was renewed for a second series, also of six episodes plus a Christmas special.
+All Creatures Great and Small has now run four series, also of six episodes plus a Christmas special.
+A fifth series started on Channel 5 in late 2024 and on PBS in January 2025.